2016–17 FA Cup: Semi-finals

 The four winners of the quarter-finals progressed to the semi-finals.
 The semi-final draw took place at Stamford Bridge on 13 March following the quarter-final tie between Chelsea and Manchester United.
 The semi-finals were played at Wembley Stadium on 22 and 23 April 2017.

 Final

 Bracket

 The following is the bracket which the FA Cup resembled.
 Numbers in parentheses next to the match score represent the results of a replay, except for the quarter-finals stage onwards.
 Numbers in parentheses next to the replay score represents the results of a penalty shoot-out except for the quarter-finals stage onwards.

 Top goalscorers

 a Theo Robinson moved to Southend United during the January transfer window with Lincoln still in the cup.

 Broadcasting rights

+The domestic broadcasting rights for the competition were held by the BBC and subscription channel BT Sport.
+The BBC held the rights since 2014–15, while BT Sport since 2013–14.
+The FA Cup Final was required to be broadcast live on UK terrestrial television under the Ofcom code of protected sporting events.

 The following matches were broadcast live on UK television: